 Asbestos is a naturally occurring material that can lead to the development of mesothelioma (a rare and fatal form of cancer) when inhaled in large quantities or for significant periods of time.
 Asbestos was heavily used across several industries from the 1930s to 1970s; and thousands of workers and residents were exposed on a daily basis without knowing of the potential risks.
 Because many companies chose to continue to use asbestos after learning about the risks, thousands of workers have successfully filed claims.

-If you or someone you love has been diagnosed with mesothelioma, our lawyers may be able to help you collect a significant amount of compensation for your past, present and future damages.
+If you or someone you love has been diagnosed with mesothelioma, our lawyers may be able to help you collect a significant amount of compensation for your past, present and future damages through a Mesothelioma asbestos lawsuit.
 Compensation in these claims can include:

 - Medical bills